EmmetMcDonagh/EmmetMcDonagh/README.md

 - Web-Applications-Development-Project-2022 A simple business website using HTML5, CSS, JavaScript and the JavaScript library D3 for some basic data visualisations.
 Linked pages and user login.

+- Database Design & Development 2022: The aim of this project was to design and construct a database that could be implemented in a commercial database management system.
+The given narrative was used to create a relevant database that could be used to facilitate the smooth workings of a dental practise.

 <!--